 In 2013, the AAFPRS reported popularity of dermal fillers increased with both men and women.
-Four key facial fillers saw increases: calcium hydroxylapatite, hyaluronic acid, platelet rich plasma, and polylactic acid.
+Four key facial fillers saw increases: calcium hydroxylapatite, hyaluronic acid, growth factors, and polylactic acid.
 Each of these is useful in adding volume, smoothing the skin, and reducing the visibility of creases, lines, and wrinkles.

 Calcium Hydroxylapatite Fillers

 In terms of calcium hydroxylapatite fillers, Radiesse is a brand you’ll hear mentioned by facial plastic surgeons.
 With a lifespan of two years, and helps minimize the appearance of lines and wrinkles.
 Radiesse is also used to help raise scars to make them less noticeable.
 It’s most commonly used in men and women between the ages 30 and 60.
 One Radiesse injection slowly improves the lines and wrinkles in the face, but you’ll usually see noticeable improvements within seven days.

 Juvederm and Restylane are two popular hyaluronic acid fillers.
 Hyaluronic acid is a substance found within your body, so the risk of a reaction is minimal.
 They are incredibly safe and have been used for more than a decade throughout the world.

 Juvederm is a gel filler suitable for patients 18 and older.
 It usually helps ease the appearance of wrinkles by smoothing the skin for a period of four months to a year.
 As a result, it is recommended that you return for touch-up injections twice a year to maintain Juvederm’s benefits.
 There is also Juvederm Voluma, a newer component to the Juvederm family, which is suggested for deeper cases of wrinkles and nasolabial folds.